What are the Benefits of Social Media Marketing?

 Relatively untapped in Singapore

-While Singapore has a relatively high number of social media users (approximately 76 percent are active on social media), most companies are still laggards when it comes to tapping on social media to grow their business.
+While Singapore has a relatively high number of social media users (approximately 5.2 million active social media users), most companies are still laggards when it comes to tapping on social media to grow their business.

 Gain market and audience insights